episanchez/yeoku/README.md

-# Azurion-ECS
+# Yeoku
-An Entity-Component-System(ECS) in javascript
+Yeoku is an Entity-Component-System(ECS) in javascript

 ## Todo